musicmonk42/VulcanAMI_LLM/README.md

 ## Overview

-Graphix Vulcan is Novatrax’s AI-native graph execution and governance platform.
+Vulcan AMI (Adaptive Machine Intelligence) is Novatrax’s AI-native graph execution and governance platform.
 It enables you to:

 - Represent complex AI and data workflows as a typed, JSON-based intermediate representation (IR).
 - Validate and execute the graph as a safe, observable, and scalable DAG.